Betting on China’s driverless future, Toyota, Bosch, Daimler jump on board Momenta’s $500M round – TechCrunch

 A tablet next to the dashboard showed what our car was capable of seeing and predicting on the road with a set of mass-produced sensors.
 “Prediction relies on data,” noted Sun.
 “If we build our own car fleets, it will be very costly to keep the data-driven approach.”

-Momenta has joined in the ranks of companies piloting robotaxis on China’s urban roads.
-It aims to remove some safety drivers from its robotaxis, which it jointly operates with auto partners, in 2022 and expects all of its vehicles to go driverless in 2024.
-By then, the company will have significantly reduced labor costs and reach a positive operating margin per vehicle.
+Momenta has joined the ranks of companies piloting robotaxis on China’s urban roads.
+It aims to remove some safety drivers from its robotaxis, which it jointly operates with auto partners, in 2022, and expects all of its vehicles to go driverless in 2024.
+By then, the company will have significantly reduced labor costs and reached a positive operating margin per vehicle.

 Automate globally